MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/plan-analytics.md

 Use your bot to get user information for enriching user experience:

-- List of members and their basic user profiles, including Teams user IDs and Microsoft Azure Active Directory (Azure AD) information, such as name and Azure AD user/object ID.
+- List of members and their basic user profiles, including Teams user IDs and Microsoft Azure AD information, such as name and Azure AD user or object ID.
 - Details of a particular user using their Teams user ID, UPN or Azure AD user or object ID.
-- A user’s first name, surname, email address, tenant ID and user’s role in the team using the user’s Azure AD user/object ID, you can find the user’s first name, surname, email address, tenant ID and user’s role in the team.
+- A user’s first name, surname, email address, tenant ID and user’s role in the team using the user’s Azure AD user or object ID, you can find the user’s first name, surname, email address, tenant ID and user’s role in the team.
 - Metadata about that team where the bot it's installed.
 It includes:
   - Azure AD group ID and the team’s name.
   - List of channels in the team that returns channel IDs and names.